 Not every roofing nail finds its mark.
 If one has missed the rafters and protrudes into the attic it is a candidate for water damage.
 On cold nights in an unheated attic the exposed metal nail can frost up (hence, the “shiner”).

 When the weather warms during the day the frost will melt away and begin dripping.
 It may not seem like much until it happens day after day after day and you suddenly have a brown spot in your bedroom ceiling.
 Your only short-term cost for this fix will be the purchase of side-splitting pliers and a bit of your time.

 However, having moisture that causes shiners in your attic space, indicates that your attic space in not insulated nor ventilated properly.
-This will need to be corrected if you want to prolong the longevity of your roof deck, as well as help minimize the chance of ice dams forming on your roof.
+This will need to be corrected, if you want to prolong the longevity of the roof deck, as well as help minimize the chance of ice dams forming on the roof in winter.

 Correcting any issues with your attic insulation and ventilation will also help improve your home’s overall comfort, energy efficiency, as well as help improve the overall performance and longevity of your roof.

 Source: Sunshine Contracting